imartayan/CBL/README.md

 Commands:
-  build        Build an index containing the k-mers of a FASTA/Q file count        Count the k-mers contained in an index query        Query an index for every k-mer contained in a FASTA/Q file insert       Add the k-mers of a FASTA/Q file to an index remove       Remove the k-mers of a FASTA/Q file from an index
+  build        Build an index containing the k-mers of a FASTA/Q file count        Count the k-mers contained in an index list         List the k-mers contained in an index query        Query an index for every k-mer contained in a FASTA/Q file insert       Add the k-mers of a FASTA/Q file to an index remove       Remove the k-mers of a FASTA/Q file from an index